uniwebcms/component-library-template/README2.md

 5. [Documenting for End Users](docs/5-documenting-for-endusers.md) - How to document user-facing components
 6. [Advanced Features](docs/advanced-features.md) - Complex capabilities and patterns

-These guides will help you understand Uniweb's component architecture and make the most of its capabilities.
+These guides provide detailed explanations and examples to help you understand and leverage Uniweb's component architecture.
+We recommend reading them in order, as each guide builds upon concepts introduced in previous ones.

 ## Support